-Axilla has not been seen in 17 Phish shows.
+Axilla has not been seen in 7 Phish shows.

-It was last played: 2017-07-23.
+It was last played: 2023-10-06.

-It was played at 5.69% of live shows.
+It was played at 5.56% of live shows.

-It has been performed live 101 time(s).
+It has been performed live 111 time(s).

-Historian: Craig DeLucia; Mockingbird Staff
+Historian: Craig DeLucia (cdelucia); Mockingbird Staff

 Ever wonder how many obscure terms for body parts made it into Phish songs?
-“Chalk Dust” has a slew, and “Heavy Things” has a few, but “Axilla” and its successor, “Axilla (Part II)” are the only songs named for one (with apologies, of course, to “My Left Toe,” which is not at all obscure).
+“Chalk Dust Torture ” has a slew, and “Heavy Things” has a few, but “Axilla” and its successor, “Axilla (Part II),” are the only songs named for one (with apologies, of course, to “My Left Toe,” which is not at all obscure).
 The axilla is the armpit, or, more specifically, the cavity between the forelimb and the body.
 Given the warrior-esque mythology of the lyrics, some speculated that the song was a piece of the Gamehendge saga.
 Page made reference to the connection in The Phish Book, noting that “Axilla” was the last Gamehendge song written.
 There’s a definite but obscure lyrical connection – “axiluh” is the ancient Aztec word for “the lizard.”
 But now we’re digging really deep, aren’t we?

 So, what does the song have to do with the armpit?
 No one is quite sure.
 The lyrics tell the story of a battle with a witch; one singular line refers to a particularly stinky axilla that makes the narrator lose his/her appetite.
 The word is cool enough that it gets shouted over and over at the end of the song.
 Musically, it and its brother were the hardest, heaviest originals to see the light of day in the ten years between “Big Black Furry Creature from Mars” in 1987 and “Saw It Again” in 1997.

 After its debut in 1992, “Axilla” was played regularly through the remainder of that year and into 1993.
 Given its heavy tones, it was often used as a set-opener to get the crowd moving.
-The appearance of the sequel, “Axilla (Part II),” doomed the original to the shelf, except for a lone appearance on 10/16/94.
+The appearance of the sequel, “Axilla (Part II)” in the early part of 1994 Spring Tour and soon after on Hoist, pushed the original to the shelf, except for a lone appearance on 10/16/94.